 See one, do one, teach one!
 Vitreoretinal surgery fellows have many opportunities during the fellowship to teach and mentor others, including ophthalmology residents and Duke medical students.
 Fellows are encouraged to mentor residents and medical students in clinical research projects and manuscript writing.

-There is a dedicated half-day vitreoretinal clinic each week at the Durham VA, staffed by the second year VR fellow with faculty consultation available.
+There is a dedicated half to full day of vitreoretinal clinic each week at the Durham VA, staffed by the second year VR fellow with faculty consultation available.
+The second year fellows are the primary surgeon for all OR cases at the VA with faculty guidance present.

-Surgical fellows have the opportunity to teach senior ophthalmology residents in the operating room and while on-call for vitreoretinal and trauma surgery at both the Duke University Hospital and the Durham VA.
+Throughout the entire fellowship, the fellows have the opportunity to teach ophthalmology residents in the operating room, clinic, inpatient rounds, and trauma attending at the Duke University Hospital and the Durham VA.

 As part of a longstanding Duke tradition, VR Surgical Rounds are held weekly during the academic year on Wednesdays at 7 am.
 In these rounds, which are attended by the surgical retina faculty, retina fellows, retina research fellows, international observers, and the resident rotating on the vitreoretinal service, the surgical fellows present challenging vitreoretinal surgical cases including their own surgical videos.
 The retina faculty participates in and facilitates these collegial discussions, providing an array of perspectives on management.